Viiic98/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 	- mat3 should be the bottom-right, square, 3x3 matrix of matrix
 	- You are not allowed to use any loops or conditional statements
 	- Your program should be exactly 10 lines

+#### I’ll Use My Scale
+- Function def np_shape(matrix): that calculates the shape of a numpy.ndarray
+	- You are not allowed to use any loops or conditional statements
+	- You are not allowed to use try/except statements
+	- The shape should be returned as a tuple of integers